jundalisay/superb/content/en/research/socrates/simple-republic/book-4/chapter-1.md

 {{< /l >}}

 {{< r a="Glaucon" >}}
-Glaucon= You promised to search yourself.
+Glaucon: You promised to search yourself.
 You said that it would be an impiety to not help justice in her need.
 {{< /r >}}